Athi183/die-roller/README.md

-Here's a breakdown of the code so that you can write a proper explanation for your GitHub repository:

----

-### Dice Roll Simulator with Tkinter
+# Dice Roll Simulator with Tkinter

 This Python project creates a graphical dice-rolling simulator using the `tkinter` library.
 It generates random dice faces whenever the "Let's Roll..." button is clicked.
 The dice faces are represented using Unicode characters.